rms-open-letter/rms-open-letter.github.io/index.md

 1. Jim Hall (FreeDOS Project founder and project coordinator)
 1. Jim Madge
 1. Jim Perrin (CentOS Project, Fedora Project)
+1. Jim Wise (former developer with The NetBSD Foundation and the SBCL project, and a current JD candidate at the CIty University of New York)
 1. Jin Shiiba (`@cyber-gene`)
 1. Jiri Srain (Release Manager SUSE Linux Enterprise)
 1. Joachim Weinbrenner